-Very important for supporting the pedestrian character of the Main Street, this zone includes street trees and other landscaping in appropriately designed planters, as well as interspersed street furnishings in a hardscaped amenity zone.
+Very important for supporting the pedestrian character of the Main Street, this zone includes street trees and other landscaping in tree wells or planters, as well as interspersed street furnishings in a hardscaped amenity zone.
 This zone also provides extra buffering between pedestrians and vehicles.